telerik/kendo-ui-core/docs/intro/supporting/scripts-frameworks.md

 ---
 title: List of Script Files for the Tools, Frameworks and Utilities
 page_title: List of Script Files for the Tools, Frameworks and Utilities
-description: "Script files for Kendo UI shared components (frameworks, tools, and utilities)."
+description: "Script files for Kendo UI shared components - frameworks, tools, and utilities."
 position: 6
 ---